buildjs/interleave/README.md

     --version

 Print the Interleave version

     --help

 Print a list of commands supported by Interleave

-    --help <command>
+    --help [command]

-    Print the information related to <command>
+Print the information related to [command]

 ### `build` Command Options

-    --output <path>
+    --output [path]

 The directory in which output files will be generated. (default: dist/)

-    --wrap <platformTypes>
+    --wrap [platformTypes]

 Used to tell Interleave to wrap distributions for particular types of platforms. (default: amd,commonjs,glob)

     --watch

 Used to tell Interleave to watch any source files for changes.
-When a change has been detected, the output files will be automatically regenerated.
+When a change has been detected, the output files will be automatically regenerated.  __NOTE:__ This has not yet been implemented (see #15).